do you ever watch a little kid in front of a full length mirror?

 In order to most accurately determine how much insulin she needs, we must count every carbohydrate she eats or drinks.
 We also must balance her insulin needs with activity level, illness, growth spurts, and stress.

-overnight.
+She must have her fingers poked 8 - 10 times a day, including at least twice overnight.
 That amounts to roughly 20,000 drops of blood in the past 5 years.
 It also means her parents do not - ever - get a full night's sleep.
 Diabetes never sleeps, therefore her blood sugars must be monitored throughout the night.

 ,